Sejuani Build Guide by Exs Xena

 2 Monster tanks, is often a key to success.
 Atleast if you have a good adcarry player. (xd) Combing cc is guaranteed, given Mundo has melee attacks and crowd controll himself.

 Hello everyone, and welcome to my very first guide here on Mobafire.
-I'm DSM Aubery (ig name), I am a Platinum jungle and support main (EUW), who has been playing League of Legends since the beginning of season 5, and ranked since the end of it.
+I'm DRX Aubery (ig name), I am a Platinum jungle and support main (EUW), who has been playing League of Legends since the beginning of season 4, and ranked since the end of it.
 Ever since I started playing ranked intensively, I've always hit at least gold.
-This is the first season I attained Platinum in soloqueue.
+This is the second season I attained the Platinum tier in soloqueue.

-Furthermore I'm a business engineering student at the Catholic University of Leuven (Belgium).
+Furthermore I'm a engineering student at the Catholic University of Leuven.
 I'm a big fan of eSports, watching it ever since I started playing competitive League.
-I'm supporting King-Zone DragonX.
+I'm supporting DragonX.

 I really do hope you enjoy reading my guide, well substantiated criticism is more than welcome, since it's my first guide.
 If you have something else to tell me, just comment on this guide!